tssdantas/ProcessControl/DMC/README.md

 ## Requirements and Instruction.

-To run this code you need to have installed MATLAB software from [Mathworks](https://www.mathworks.com/)
+To run this code (DMCsim.m) you need to have installed MATLAB software from [Mathworks](https://www.mathworks.com/)

 All the functions are contained in a single .m file

 ## Main features of the control algorithm

-The main features are:
+The main features of the control algorithm in "DMCsim.m" are:
 * **2 Input & 2 Output process described by a generic Transfer Function model, converted to a Step response based space state MIMO model**
 * **No restrictions on Input & Output**
 * **Prediction Horizon is determined automatically from step response model**